MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

                          -u 'user@domain.com' \
                          -p 'ReallyGoodPassword123' 2> Fetch.log

-This command will run BLAST against all the available databases using `CoolGene.fasta` as a query, translate the sequences into amino acids, align them using `PASTA`, estimate a phylogeny, and save the results into `Output_Dir`.
+This command will run BLAST against all the available databases using `CBF3.fasta` as a query, translate the sequences into amino acids, align them using `PASTA`, estimate a phylogeny, and save the results into `Output_Dir`.

     $ ./BAD_Mutations.py -v DEBUG \
                          align \
                          -c BAD_Mutations_Config.txt \
-                         -f CoolGene.fasta \
+                         -f Test_Data/CBF3.fasta \
-                         -o Output_Dir 2> CoolGene_Alignment.log
+                         -o Output_Dir 2> CBF3_Alignment.log

-The following command will predict the functional impact of the variants listed in `CoolGene.subs` using the multiple sequence alignment and phylogenetic tree for `CoolGene.fasta`, saving the HyPhy report in `Predictions_Dir`:
+The following command will predict the functional impact of the variants listed in `CBF3.subs` using the multiple sequence alignment and phylogenetic tree for `CBF3.fasta`, saving the HyPhy report in `Predictions_Dir`:

     $ ./BAD_Mutations.py -v DEBUG \
                          predict \
                          -c BAD_Mutations_Config.txt \
-                         -f CoolGene.fasta \
+                         -f Test_Data/CBF3.fasta \
-                         -a CoolGene_MSA.fasta \
+                         -a Output_Dir/CBF3_MSA.fasta \
-                         -r CoolGene_Tree.tree \
+                         -r Output_Dir/CBF3_tree.tree \
-                         -s CoolGene.subs \
+                         -s Test_Data/BCF3.subs \
                          -o Predictions_Dir 2> CoolGene_Predictions.log

+You may then parse the predictions out of the HyPhy report, and apply your chosen significance criteria to the variants.

 [Return to TOC](#toc)